 Known as nature’s power bar, bananas are full of carbohydrates and potassium, which supports nerve and muscle function.
 Carbs are fuel for our body and brain, and that they account for 90% of banana calories.

 Because they’re filled with fiber, oats release carbohydrates gradually. thanks to this slow release, energy levels are kept consistent throughout your workout, meaning you’ll train harder for an extended.
 They also contain B-complex vitamin, which helps convert carbohydrates into energy.
 Irish oats are often considered the simplest, as they’re the smallest amount processed type and boast a lower glycemic load than quick-cooking and instant oats.
 So, keep a glance out subsequent time you shopping.

 Spread and banana chia seed toast

-PB and banana are that the perfect on-the-go snack.
+PB and banana are the perfect on-the-go snack.
 For an extended workout, spread both on one slice of whole-wheat toast and add a sprinkle of chia seeds for a pop of additional nutrition and crunch.

 Cheese and pepper omelet

 Omelets are one of our favorite any-time-of-day meals. you’ll load them up with plenty of your favorite veggies and — since you’re understanding — splurge with full-fat cheese.
 This baked style makes it easy to share snack sizes, otherwise, you can make them during a muffin pan.